 One of the most common questions we get from our clients, especially in the sales process, is “how can PR affect SEO?”
 Let’s get one thing straight: PR alone is not a comprehensive SEO or link-building strategy.
 That said, there are plenty of ways PR coverage can impact SEO in a positive way.
 And because we understand the importance of defining the ROI of PR (especially for you data-driven SaaS marketers out there), we now more than ever find our efforts tying into those of the SEO team on a regular basis.

 Businesses shouldn’t have to rely on new hires, products, funding or other announcements to produce news.
 A steady drumbeat of contributed content, compelling data, executive interviews and company news are all part of running a holistic, successful media relations program.
 These different types of coverage make up a company’s PR coverage mix.

-(INDIANAPOLIS— February 18, 2019) — BLASTmedia, the only B2B SaaS PR agency, is honored to be recognized as one of the 2019 Best Places to Work in Indiana for the fourth time by the Indiana Chamber of Commerce and as a nominee in the Exceptional Employer Award category for the 20th annual TechPoint Mira Awards.
+(INDIANAPOLIS – Feb.
+19, 2020) – BLASTmedia, the only B2B SaaS PR agency, is honored to be recognized as one of the Best Places to Work in Indiana for the fifth time by the Indiana Chamber of Commerce and as a nominee in both the Exceptional Employer Award and Service Partner of the Year categories for the 21th annual TechPoint Mira Awards.